jeslynzhou/Pawllywood/README.md

 - **Progress:**

-   (1) Displaying Pet Profiles: Users can view their pet profiles in alphabetical order; swipe left to view more.
-The pet profile box displays the pet’s name, picture, breed, birth date, age, and gender.
+   (1) Displaying Pet Profiles: Users can view their (current) pet profiles in alphabetical order; swipe left to view more.
+The pet profile box displays the pet’s name, picture, breed, birth date, age, gender, and all the notes pinned to the pet profile (Users can also view the notes in full screen by pressing on the notes).

-   (2) Edit Pet Profile details: By clicking on the 3 dots on the top right of the info box, users will be able to edit and update their pet’s details.
+   (2) Edit Pet Profile details: By pressing on the 3 dots on the top right of the info box, users will be able to edit, archive, and update their pet’s details.

-   (3) Add Pet Profile: By clicking on the ‘plus’ button at the bottom right of the screen, users will be able to add more pets and see the changes they made in the home screen right away.
+   (3) Add Pet Profile: By pressing on the ‘plus’ button at the bottom right of the screen, users will be able to add more pets and see the changes they made in the home screen right away.

 - **Problems Encountered:**